Interstate 8: San Diego to Arizona border

 (b) Route 5 in San Diego to Yuma via El Centro.

 The section of Route 8 defined in subdivision (a) is not considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs, but is still signed as an Interstate by Caltrans.

 The freeway begins at the intersection of Sunset Cliffs Boulevard and Nimitz Boulevard in San Diego.
 For its first few miles, it parallels the San Diego River floodway.
 Near Old Town San Diego, I-8 intersects with I-5 as well as with Rosecrans Street, the former routing of SR 209.

 As the freeway enters Mission Valley, it continues eastward, bisecting the area known as "Hotel Circle" that has several hotels.
 I-8 then has interchanges with SR 163, I-805, and I-15.
 In La Mesa, the route intersects SR 125, and in El Cajon it intersects with SR 67.
 From Mission Valley through El Cajon, it is paralleled by the San Diego Trolley Green Line.

 East of El Cajon, it ascends into the mountains and the Cleveland National Forest, traveling through towns such as Alpine then going by the Viejas Casino before reaching Pine Valley.
-This route achieves four 4,000-foot (1219.2 meters) high points at Carpenter Summit, then crosses the Pine Valley Creek Bridge before the Laguna Summit, followed by the Crestwood Summit, then the Tecate Divide, After the Laguna Summit, the road passes a U.S. border patrol interior checkpoint that was constructed in 1995 near Buckman Springs Road turnoff just east of the summit.
+This route crosses four 4,000-foot (1219.2 meters) high points at Carpenter Summit, the Laguna Summit, followed by the Crestwood Summit, then the Tecate Divide.
+In between Carpenter and Laguna summits, it crosses the Pine Valley Creek Bridge.
+After the Laguna Summit, the road passes a U.S. border patrol interior checkpoint that was constructed in 1995 near Buckman Springs Road turnoff just east of the summit.
 However, this resulted in smugglers driving the wrong way on I-8 at high speeds in order to avoid the checkpoint, causing several crashes, even after concrete barriers were installed.
 The freeway intersects with SR 79 in the national forest before passing through the La Posta and Campo Indian reservations.

 In Boulevard, I-8 has an interchange with the eastern end of SR 94.